Areas of Interest

 Grant Process Summary

-To apply for a grant, simply click the link at the top of this page to access the online grant application that will be available on June 1.
+To apply for a grant, complete the online grant application that will be available on June 1.
 Note that organizations that have received previous Selby funding may not apply again until at least one year after the approval of their previous final report and that organizations that have never applied for a Selby Grant (or who have not received one within 5 years) are encouraged to contact our Executive Director for a preliminary discussion before applying.
 After your application is completed, you will be contacted for a site visit.
 We request that the Executive Director of the organization participate in the scheduled appointment along with any other appropriate staff or board members.

 Your grant request will then be reviewed by our Administrative Committee in an attempt to determine the value of the project, the soundness of the sponsoring organization and the assurance of future maintenance and funding of the project.
 Once a decision has been made, applicants will be notified in writing of the acceptance or rejection of their request.
 Notifications for grants applied for in February will arrive by mid-May and notifications for grants applied for in August will arrive by mid-December, so please plan accordingly.